 - Repeat the above approach until no wrong steps are left.
 Don’t forget to set statistics after each impacting change on the SQL statement.

 To summarize, optimization consists of the following steps:

-As soon as you know the reason, you can browse your optimization toolkit for the appropriate tool and make use of your creativity: Many roads lead to Rome.
+When you know the reason, you can browse your optimization toolkit for the appropriate tool and use your creativity: Many roads lead to Rome.